apache/flink/docs/dev/batch/index.md

 - `readFileOfPrimitives(path, delimiter, Class)` / `PrimitiveInputFormat` - Parses files of new-line (or another char sequence) delimited primitive data types such as `String` or `Integer` using the given delimiter.

-- `readHadoopFile(FileInputFormat, Key, Value, path)` / `FileInputFormat` - Creates a JobConf and reads file from the specified path with the specified FileInputFormat, Key class and Value class and returns them as Tuple2<Key, Value>.

 - `readSequenceFile(Key, Value, path)` / `SequenceFileInputFormat` - Creates a JobConf and reads file from the specified path with type SequenceFileInputFormat, Key class and Value class and returns them as Tuple2<Key, Value>.